colejarczyk/doc/api/transactions.rst

 Match transactions with the customers by importing a XML file
 -------------------------------------------------------------

-In order to match many transactions to many customers using XML file you need to call the ``/admin/transaction/customer/assign/import`` endpoint with the ``POST`` method.
+In order to match many transactions to many customers using an XML file, you need to call the ``/admin/transaction/customer/assign/import`` endpoint with the ``POST`` method.

 Definition
 ^^^^^^^^^^